Group of nine young people jumping in the air outdoors in a forested park.

 • A deep understanding of their role in the world

-They are prepared not just for high school—
+They are prepared not just for high school—but for life.

 Closing